 Wake Forest University School of Medicine has a long tradition of excellence in training physicians.
-The Atrium Health Wake Forest Baptist Medical Center is an internationally recognized academic medical center with roots dating back to 1922 and the founding of North Carolina Baptist Hospital.
+The school is internationally recognized as one of the first academic medical centers with roots dating back to 1902.
+Today, the MD Program continues to be a national leader in medical education and innovation, graduating purpose- and equity-driven physicians committed to improving the health of individuals and communities.

-As a Doctor of Medicine student, you’ll:
+As a Doctor of Medicine student, you will:

 • Develop your skills in a new medical education building with state-of-the-art medical training tools, simulation suites and interactive small-group rooms that encourage active learning.